 On August 11, 2017, Terra Operating LLC completed a consent solicitation from holders of its Old Senior Notes due 2023 (as defined in Note 10.
 Long-Term Debt to our consolidated financial statements) and its Senior Notes due 2025 (as defined in Note 10.
 Long-Term Debt to our consolidated financial statements) to obtain a waiver of the requirement to make an offer to repurchase the respective Old Senior Notes upon the occurrence of a change of control that would result from the consummation of the Merger.
-Terra Operating LLC received consents from the holders of a majority of the aggregate principal amount of each series of the Old Senior Notes for which such holder delivered its consent.
-Upon the closing of the Merger, Terra Operating LLC also paid a success fee of \$1.25 per \$1,000 principal amount of each series of the Senior Notes for which series for which series of the Senior Notes for which series for which such consenting holder delivered its consent.
+Terra Operating LLC received consents from the holders of a majority of the aggregate principal amount of each series of the Old Senior Notes outstanding as of the record date and paid a consent fee to each consenting holder of \$1.25 per \$1,000 principal amount of such series of the Senior Notes for which such holder delivered its consent.
+Upon the closing of the Merger, Terra Operating LLC also paid a success fee of \$1.25 per \$1,000 principal amount of each series of the Senior Notes for which such consenting holder delivered its consent.